 - feeding tubes

-SLTs use a range of techniques that can be tailored for your specific problem.
-For example, an SLT can help teach you swallowing exercises.
-Only use the techniques that your SLT teaches you, as not every technique will be suitable or effective.
+SLTs use a range of techniques that can be tailored for your specific problem, such as teaching you swallowing exercises.

 There are two types of feeding tubes:

-- a tube that is passed down your nose and into your stomach (nasogastric tubes)
+- a nasogastric tube – a tube that is passed down your nose and into your stomach

-- a tube that is surgically implanted directly into your stomach (percutaneous endoscopic gastrostomy, or PEG, tubes)
+- a percutaneous endoscopic gastrostomy (PEG) tube – a tube that is implanted directly into your stomach

 Nasogastric tubes are designed for short-term use.
 The tube will need to be replaced and swapped to the other nostril after about a month.
 PEG tubes are designed for long-term use and last several months before they need to be replaced.

-Most people with dysphagia prefer to use a PEG tube because the equipment can be easily hidden under clothing.
-However, PEG tubes carry a greater risk of complications compared to nasogastric tubes.
+Most people with dysphagia prefer to use a PEG tube because it can be hidden under clothing.
+However, they carry a greater risk of complications compared with nasogastric tubes.

-People who use PEG tubes may also find it more difficult to resume normal feeding compared with those who use nasogastric tubes.
-This may be because the convenience of PEG tubes means people who use them are less willing to carry out swallowing exercises and dietary changes compared to people who use nasogastric tubes.
+Resuming normal feeding may be more difficult with a PEG tube compared with using a nasogastric tube.
+The convenience of PEG tubes can make people less willing to carry out swallowing exercises and dietary changes than those who use nasogastric tubes.

-Discuss the advantages and disadvantages of both feeding tubes with your treatment team.
+You should discuss the pros and cons of both types of feeding tubes with your treatment team.

 Low (oesophageal) dysphagia

-Low dysphagia is where swallowing difficulties are due to problems with the oesophagus.
+Low dysphagia is swallowing difficulties caused by problems with the oesophagus.

 Depending on the cause of low dysphagia, it may be possible to treat it with medication.
-For example, proton pump inhibitors (PPIs), which are used to treat indigestion, may improve symptoms caused by narrowing or scarring of the oesophagus.
+For example, proton pump inhibitors (PPIs) used to treat indigestion may improve symptoms caused by narrowing or scarring of the oesophagus.

-Botulinum toxin, sometimes marketed under the name botox, can be used to treat achalasia.
+Botulinum toxin can sometimes be used to treat achalasia.
 This is a condition where the muscles in the oesophagus become too stiff to allow food and liquid to enter the stomach.

-Botulinum toxin is a powerful poison that is safe to use in very small doses.
-The toxin can be used to paralyse the overly stiff muscles that are preventing food from reaching the stomach.
+It can be used to paralyse the tightened muscles that prevent food from reaching the stomach.
 However, the effects only last for around six months.

 Other cases of low dysphagia can usually be treated with surgery.

 Endoscopic dilation is widely used to treat dysphagia caused by obstruction.
-It can also be carried out to stretch your oesophagus if it is scarred.
+It can also be used to stretch your oesophagus if it's scarred.

-Endoscopic dilatation will be carried out during an internal examination of your oesophagus using an endoscopy, also known as OGD (which stands for oesophagogastroduodenoscopy).
+Endoscopic dilatation will be carried out during an internal examination of your oesophagus (gastroscopy) using an endoscopy.

-During the procedure, the endoscope is passed down your throat and into your oesophagus.
-Images of the inside of your body are shown on a television screen.
-Using the image as guidance, a small balloon or a bougie (a thin, flexible medical instrument) is passed through the narrowed area of your oesophagus to widen it.
-If a balloon is used, it is inflated to gradually widen your oesophagus before being deflated and removed.
+Using the image as guidance, a small balloon or a bougie (a thin, flexible medical instrument) is passed through the narrowed part of your oesophagus to widen it.
+If a balloon is used, it will be gradually inflated to widen your oesophagus before being deflated and removed.

 You may be given a mild sedative before the procedure to relax you.
-There is a small risk that the procedure could cause a tear or perforation to your oesophagus.
+There's a small risk that the procedure could cause a tear or perforate your oesophagus.

-If you have oesophageal cancer that cannot be removed by surgery, it is usually recommended that you have stent insertion instead of endoscopic dilatation.
-This is because if you have cancer, there is a higher risk of perforating your oesophagus if it is stretched.
+If you have oesophageal cancer that can't be removed, it's usually recommended that you have a stent inserted instead of endoscopic dilatation.
+This is because, if you have cancer, there's a higher risk of perforating your oesophagus if it's stretched.

-If your baby is born with difficulty swallowing, known as congenital dysphagia, their treatment will depend on the cause.
+If your baby is born with difficulty swallowing (congenital dysphagia), their treatment will depend on the cause.

-Dysphagia caused by cerebral palsy can be treated with speech and language therapy (SLT) to teach your child how to swallow, adjusting the type of food they eat and using feeding tubes.
+Dysphagia caused by cerebral palsy can be treated with speech and language therapy.
+Your child will be taught how to swallow, how to adjust the type of food they eat, and how to use feeding tubes.

 Cleft lip and palate

 Cleft lip and palate is a facial birth defect that can cause dysphagia.
-It is usually treated with surgery.
+It's usually treated with surgery.